 - sphincter of Oddi The sphincter around the termination of the common bile duct.
 Ruggero Oddi (1845-1906), surgeon in Rome.
 The sphincter had already been described by Glisson in the 17th century! - Pacchionan bodies Clumps of arachnoid villi along the superior sagittal sinus.
 Antoine Pacchioni (1665-1726), Professor of Anatomy, Rome. - Pancoast's syndrome Invasion of the brachial plexus by an apical tumour of the lung.
-H. K. Pancoast (1875-1939), Professor of Radiology in the University of Pennsylvania, the first such appointment in the USA. - Parkinson's disease Tremor and rigidity due to lesions of the substantia nigra.
+H. K. Pancoast (1875-1939), Professor of Radiology in the University of Pennsylvania, the first such appointment in the USA.

+Parkinson's disease Tremor and rigidity due to lesions of the substantia nigra.
 James Parkinson (1755-1824), medical practitioner, Shoreditch, London.
-His small book An Essay on the Shaking Palsy in 1817 was based mainly on close observation of one case. - Passavant's ridge Produced by contraction of the superior pharyngeal constrictor in deglutition.
-Philipp Passavant (1815-1893), surgeon in Frankfurt. - Perthes' disease Avascular necrosis of the femoral head in children.
-Georg Perthes (1869-1927), Professor of Surgery, Tubingen, Germany. - Poupart's ligament The inguinal ligament.
-François Poupart (1661-1708), surgeon at the Hôtel Dieu, Paris. - Pringle's manoeuvre Compression of the hepatic artery at the foramen of Winslow in the control of haemorrhage.
+His small book An Essay on the Shaking Palsy in 1817 was based mainly on close observation of one case.

+Passavant's ridge Produced by contraction of the superior pharyngeal constrictor in deglutition.

+Philipp Passavant (1815-1893), surgeon in Frankfurt.

+Perthes' disease Avascular necrosis of the femoral head in children.
+Georg Perthes (1869-1927), Professor of Surgery, Tubingen, Germany.

+Pott's disease Spinal tuberculosis.

+Pott's fracture Fracture-dislocation of the ankle.

+Percival Pott (1714-1789), surgeon at St. Bartholomew's hospital, London.

+Poupart's ligament The inguinal ligament.
+Francois Poupart (1661-1708), surgeon at the Hôtel Dieu, Paris.

-James Hogarth Pringle (1863-1941) surgeon - James Hogarth Pringle (1863-1941), surgeon at the Royal Infirmary, Glasgow. - Queckenstedt's test Compression of the internal jugular vein during lumbar puncture produces a rise in C.S.F. pressure. - H. H. G. Queckenstedt (1876-1918), neurologist in Rostock.
-He describes his test in 1916 while serving in the German army in World War I. He was killed in a road accident two days before the armistice. - island of Reil The insula of the cerebral cortex.
+Pringle's manoeuvre Compression of the hepatic artery at the foramen of Winslow in the control of haemorrhage.
+James Hogarth Pringle (1863-1941), surgeon at the Royal Infirmary, Glasgow.

+Queckenstedt's test Compression of the internal jugular vein during lumbar puncture produces a rise in C.S.F. pressure.
+H. H. G. Queckenstedt (1876-1918), neurologist in Rostock.
+He describes his test in 1916 while serving in the German army in World War I. He was killed in a road accident two days before the armistice.
+Rathke's pouch Origin of the anterior pituitary in the root of the embryonic buccal cavity.

+Martin Heinrich Rathkes (1793-1860).
+Professor of Zoology and Anatomy, Köningsberg, Prussia.

+island of Reil The insula of the cerebral cortex.
 Johann Reil (1759-1813), Professor of Medicine in Halle and, later, Berlin.